1. Bookkeep Knowledge Base

 mapping-6

-6. For each app connection, you will need ensure you complete the "Settings" that can be located from the Connections view:
+6. For each app connection, you will also need to ensure you complete the "Settings" that can be located from the Connections view as shown below by clicking "Configure":

 mapping-8